Managing the Worst House Plant Pests

 Mealybug infestations are hard to manage because these pests travel and spread as crawlers.
 Crawlers are the nearly invisible nymphs that hatch from the pest’s egg masses and “crawl” several feet to quickly infest other plants.
 You can’t always see these crawlers, so to manage them, you have to clean plants, containers, and surrounding surfaces when you see an infestation.

 Mealybugs are soft, white, and feed on the juices of plant leaves and stems, particularly in the crevices between leaves and stems.
 They produce copious crawlers, so the sooner you notice mealybugs, the better.

 To remove mealybugs, start by cleaning your plant, its pot, and all surfaces surrounding the plant.
 Remove the top two inches of potting soil and replace it with fresh.
 Finally, spray the plants.
 One of the best mealybug sprays is a 10-25% solution of isopropyl alcohol.
 Fill a spray bottle with 1/4 cup of isopropyl alcohol and 2/4 cup water and shake to combine.
 When treating plants with this solution, keep them out of direct sunlight because it can cause leaf burn in the bright sun.
 You can also treat plants with insecticidal soap or Neem oil.
 Repeat spray treatments until plants are mealybug-free.

 Another method to stop crawlers is to loop stems surrounding infected areas with double-sided tape traps.
 As the crawlers hatch and begin crawling, they will get stuck on the tape and die.
 You can also surround pot edges with double-sided tape to keep crawlers from moving beyond an infected plant.

-Armored scale is tough, a pain to remove, and there are many different species that attack many different plants.
+Armored scale is tough, a pain to remove, and many different species attack many different plants.
 Like mealybugs, they are sucking insects that produce crawlers.
 Their chief damage is the removal of water and nutrients from stems and leaves, which will slow growth and cause general decline.
 Severe infestations can even kill a plant.